Results of the global NetWeaver PI Survey 2014 (Part 1 of 2)

-As the previous years, the International Focus Group for PI (IFG for PI) performed its annual survey for SAP NetWeaver PI.
-The survey was scheduled from May till August 2013 and was open for all users and companies using SAP NetWeaver PI, PO or XI as an integration platform.
-The survey contained 21 general questions and 9 questions about this year’s focus topic B2B and EDI.
+As the previous years, the International Focus Group for Integration (IFG for Integration) performed its annual survey for SAP NetWeaver PI.
+The survey was scheduled from May till August 2014 and was open for all users and companies using SAP NetWeaver PI, PO or XI as an integration platform.
+The survey contained 23 general questions and 10 questions about this year’s focus topic BPM.

-Many thanks to all of the 539 participants from over 20 different user groups that replied to our survey!
-With your help the number of participants more than doubled compared to last year.
+Many thanks to all of the 362 participants from over 20 different user groups that replied to our survey!

 The following section shows an extract of the results.